 Sleep is crucial to help our bodies relax and regenerate to continue performing at the highest level.

 While it may sound simple to just sleep enough, there’s more to it than that.
-If you ever woke up tired when you slept enough, make sure to check out this article.
+If you ever woke up tired when you slept enough, make sure to check out how to get better sleep with Ivy.

 Water is the most important nutrient your body depends on.
 In order to be hydrated enough during exercising, you need to drink enough water throughout the day, not just when you’re working out.
 When exercising, your body loses electrolytes through sweat which need to be replenished.